CaffeinatedCup/nix-dotfiles/README.md

  - Asks for confirmation to close kitty every time
  - Does not have floating setting for hyprland, or any configuration
  - Waybar looks ugly and so does the fuzzel
+ - Also need to reorganize configuration.nix and home.nix

 Need to add:
 - Support for more hosts